equinor/radix-public-site/public-site/docs/src/guides/configure-jobs/index.md

 ## Deleting an existing batch

 The batch list in the example above has a batch named `batch-compute-20220302155333-hrwl53mw`.
 To delete it, send a `DELETE` request to `http://compute:8000/api/v1/batches/batch-compute-20220302155333-hrwl53mw`.
-A successful deletion will respond with result object
+A successful deletion will respond with result object.
+Deleting of a batch job automatically deletes all jobs, belonging to this batch job.

 ```json
 {